4awpawz/buster/README.md

 Buster attempts to read configuration data from the command line, from params passed to it from another program. from .buster.json and from within package.json.
 For each source it finds, Buster attempts to validate its data and then determines if that source's data is complete.
 If the data is valid and it is complete, then Buster build its runtime configuration from it.

->Buster considers a source's data to be complete if it contains a list of [operational directives](#operational-directives).
+> *Important* Buster considers a source's data to be complete if it contains a list of [operational directives](#operational-directives).

 The following psudo code describes the process Buster uses to construct its runtime configuration: